 By law, employers are required to provide a reasonable break time for employees to express breast milk for their children for up to one year after giving birth, according to the Department of Labor.
 All employers (with more than 50 employees) also have to provide a lactation room at work that’s shielded from view and free from intrusions—and the bathroom doesn’t qualify.
-“As a breastfeeding mom, you need to be comfortable,” says Michele Dwyer, RN, IBCLC at St. Joseph’s Hospital Health Center in Syracuse, New York.“You need a sink to wash your equipment.
-And you need a quiet, clean environment to pump every two hours.”
+“As a breastfeeding mom, you need to be comfortable,” says Michele Dwyer, RN, IBCLC at St. Joseph’s Hospital Health Center in Syracuse, New York.
+"You need a sink to wash your equipment, and you need a quiet, clean environment to pump.”

 Currently pregnant?
 Now’s the time to talk to your employer.
 Plan a time during your second or third trimester to talk with your managers about your plan to breastfeed after returning from maternity leave.
 Ask where you can pump, and explain how frequently you’ll need to do it.
 “Having a conversation in advance makes it much easier to work out the details,” Dwyer says.
 “By the time baby comes, everything will already be in place.”

 Breastfeeding Laws by State